CDAGaming/CraftPresence-Wow-Edition/README.md

 (In v1.6.0 and Above, You can now define where in the Rich Presence the Messages should go)

-(Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them)
+(Placeholders are not Case-Sensitive, but should be entered lowercase to prevent issues recognizing them on v1.5.x and below)

 ### Presence Display Placeholders
 *   &DIMENSION& - The Dimension Message from your Dimension Settings, if enabled and in use